lebesgue125/reinforce_learning/Tennis/README.md

 - After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.
 - This yields a single score for each episode.
+- State Space: Continuous.
+- Action Space: Continuous.

-The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.
+- Tha agent goal:The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ## 2. Solution
 We use DDPG to train the two agent simultaneously. the code of DDPG and its agent is in 'network/DDPG_PyTorch.py'